The National Party is New Zealand’s most successful political party. By 2020 it had been in government for 47 years, more than any other party.

 Under the new mixed-member proportional representation (MMP) system Bolger retained power in 1996, in a coalition with New Zealand First.
 But he was ousted as leader on 8 December 1997 by Transport Minister Jenny Shipley, who became New Zealand’s first woman prime minister.
 Shipley led the party to defeat in 1999 after breaking up the coalition in August 1998.
 Successive leaders Bill English (2001–3) and the neoliberal Don Brash (2003–6) failed to win office in 2002 and 2005 respectively.
 The party then turned to John Key, who won resoundingly in 2008 with a 44.9% party-vote share, and entered into confidence-and-supply agreements with the Māori Party, ACT and UnitedFuture.
 These agreements were made again after the 2011 and 2014 elections.

-These principles can encompass a wide range of specific beliefs, largely divided among four broad tendencies:
+These principles encompassed a wide range of specific beliefs, largely divided among four broad tendencies:

 In 1959 Keith Holyoake spelled out National’s core beliefs: ‘The National Party believes in a property-owning democracy. … We believe in the maximum degree of personal freedom and the maximum degree of individual choice for our people.
 We believe in the least interference necessary with individual rights, and the least possible degree of state interference.’2